brotatotes/bht-automation/bht gen 3/Jude/Chapter 1/Jude 1 18 bht.md

 ### John Calvin:
 1. "By the last time he means that in which the renewed condition of the Church received a fixed form till the end of the world; and it began at the first coming of Christ."
-2. "After the usual manner of Scripture, he calls them scoffers who, being inebriated with a profane and impious contempt of God, rush headlong into a brutal contempt of the Divine Being, so that no fear nor reverence keeps them any longer within the limits of duty."
+2. "He calls them scoffers who, being inebriated with a profane and impious contempt of God, rush headlong into a brutal contempt of the Divine Being."
-3. "So at this day the world is full of Epicurean despisers of God, who having cast off every fear, madly scoff at the whole doctrine of true religion, regarding it as fabulous."
+3. "The world is full of Epicurean despisers of God, who having cast off every fear, madly scoff at the whole doctrine of true religion, regarding it as fabulous."

 ### Philip Schaff:
 1. "They show their quality in relation to the Second Coming of the Lord."